cocuh/.dotfiles/readme.md

 component
 -------
-Components define how to make symbolic links on each software.
+Components define how to make symbolic links on each dotfiles.

 * zsh
 * bin